woodyx218/Deep-Learning-with-GDP-Pytorch/README.md

 ---------------- Update on 2021/4/28-----------------

 ### I write a [new notebook for tutorial](GDP_NN_tutorial.ipynb) of training deep neural network with Gaussian differential privacy.
-This works under the [Opacus](https://github.com/pytorch/opacus) package, which merged the old pytorch-dp.
+This works under the [Opacus](https://github.com/pytorch/opacus) package, which merged the old pytorch-dp and is different from Tensorflow Privacy package in many ways.

 ## Two datasets:
 [mnist.py](mnist.py): private CNN on MNIST